 - The Best Video Baby Monitor Review to get all the details on how to monitor baby via Wi-Fi with highly performing Top Pick Nest Cam or via a more basic video device, Best Value the Levana Lila.

 - Sound Monitor — The Best Baby Monitor Review can give you all the skinny on sound monitors and help you pick the right one for you if you think video isn't your cup of tea.
-The Philips AVENT DECT SCD570/10 and VTech Safe and Sound DM221 won our top two awards and are both worth a look see.
+The Philips AVENT DECT SCD570/10 and Vtech DM221 won our top two awards and are both worth a look see.

 - Changing Table — As discussed above in general diapering, we feel that a stand-alone changing table is not a necessity and typically takes up a bunch of room.
-Especially since a quality, waterproof changing pad like the 4-sided Naturepedic No Compromise Organic Cotton Changing Pad can be attached directly to and sit right on top of a bureau containing baby's clothes.
+Especially since the 4-sided Naturepedic No Compromise Organic Cotton Changing Pad is a quality, waterproof changing pad that can be attached directly to and sit right on top of a bureau containing baby's clothes.
 If you feel you'd like something more formal into which a changing pad fits inside without the whole table per se, consider the Oeuf XL Changing Station which will fit on top of a bureau for proper changing ergonomics but can also be multi-purposed into a wall-mounted shelf once diapering days are over.
 However, if you are still searching for a dedicated changing table on a budget, take a look at the Delta Children Eclipse Changing Table which is available in five colors.

 Bathing & Skin Care